Troubleshooting in R

 # another piece of code after

-Because you never saved the calculation of the new variable into a new object, R cannot find it to calculate the mean.
+Because you never saved the calculation of the new variable into the diamonds object, R cannot find it to calculate the mean.
 This is the corrected piece of code:

-# Calculate new variable about price, and assign to new object using <-
+# Calculate new variable about price, and assign to the diamond object using <-

 # another piece of code after, using the new object